OscarAzeem/InformaticaPowerCenter/InfoPowerCenter.md

 1. Open the Informatica Workflow Designer
 2. Connections -> Relational -> New ..
 3. In the Select Subtype window:
-    1. If you already have an **Oracle Native driver**, in the Subtype window:
+    1. If you already have an **Oracle Native ODBC driver**, in the Subtype window:
         * New -> Oracle
         * Choose a name, user name and password
         * In the Conect String box, you should write the **Service Name** declared inside the **C:\oraclexe\app\oracle\product\11.2.0\server\network\ADMIN\tnsnames.ora** file (*XE* in this case)